phaphuang/FAML/README.md

 ![alt text](imgs/miniimagenet_64.png)

 ## Acknowledgement
-Some of the codes are built upon [FIGR](https://github.com/LuEE-C/FIGR).
+Some of the codes are built upon [FIGR](https://github.com/LuEE-C/FIGR) and [RaGAN](https://github.com/AlexiaJM/RelativisticGAN).
 Thanks them for their great work!
 <em>FAML</em> is freely available for non-commercial use.
 Don't hesitate to drop e-mail if you have any problem.